 It's easy to get lost in the details of a project.
 But the big picture matters -- seeing things from end-to-end.
 Storytellers are your big-picture thinkers.

 Step Three: make the donuts.

-Together, we turn all of the ideas and insights from Step Two into stories, scripts, presentations, workshops, movies - AKA the good stuff.
+Together, we turn all of the ideas and insights from Step Two into stories, scripts, presentations, workshops, videos - AKA the good stuff.

 Step Four: put it out on the street.